Pentagon leaders have opposed plans overhauling the military system for trying sexual assault for years. Has the time come for change?

 Eight years later, opposition from top military officials — even as they pledge “zero tolerance” for a problem that has defied decades of attempted reforms — remains unchanged.

-What has changed is the politics surrounding the issue with new signals from the White House, an increased focus on the military’s lack of high-level diversity and shifting societal views on sexual assault in the wake of the #MeToo movement.
+What has changed is the politics surrounding the issue, with new signals from the White House, an increased focus on the military’s lack of high-level diversity and shifting societal views on sexual assault in the wake of the #MeToo movement.

 It’s unclear whether proposals that would give specialized military prosecutors, rather than unit commanders, the power to decide which alleged sexual assaults are subject to military trial will muster enough votes to pass in Congress.
 Among the measures being considered is one first introduced in 2013 by Sen. Kirsten Gillibrand (D-N.Y.) that the senator and co-sponsors hope to reintroduce this month.

 Support for more systemic change appears to be growing as lawmakers express impatience with the military’s inability to curb an epidemic of sexual harassment and assault.
-And as momentum builds for change, Pentagon leaders are quietly facing a reckoning between traditional military norms and intensified pressure around the scourge of sexual assault.
+And as momentum builds for change, Pentagon leaders are quietly facing a reckoning between traditional military norms and intensified pressure over the scourge of sexual assault.

 “Every general or commander that has come in front of this body for the past 10 years has told us, ‘We’ve got this, ma’am, we’ve got this,’ ” Gillibrand said at a hearing in March.
 “Well, the truth is they don’t have it.”